graziellecafe/graziellecafe/README.md

-Hi folks.
-My name is Grazielle Café, I'm 28 years old and I'm currently a consultant developer at Thoughtworks.
-I am studying Electrical Engineering at UFOP and I am very interested in the Control and Automation area.
+Hello everybody.
+My name is Grazielle Café and I'm 28 years old.
+I'm currently a junior front-end developer at Thoughtworks.
+Interest in technologies: HTML, CSS, Javascript, Typescript, React, Unit Tests, Microfront-end and Node.JS.
+Graduated in Electrical Engineering.
+Interested in becoming a leading front-end developer and helping other women grow in technology.

-- 🌱 I’m currently learning Java and React.
+- 🌱 I’m currently learning React and Typescript.
 - 📫 How to reach me: graziellecafe@gmail.com
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: i'm totally a dog person